LivClaraVictoria/vaa-question-similarity/data/cleaned/README.md

 # Data Preprocessing

-The data in this folder was generated using the code from Dustin Brunner's repository.
+The cleaned data in this folder was generated using the code from Dustin Brunner's repository.

 His project is not integrated into this one.
 Instead, it was run as a standalone tool to produce the necessary clean data file.